Folkestone Groomers Directory

 • Parasite treatments - ivermectin and related drugs can become toxic

-This is another reason why ketoconazole is prescription-only and why owners must tell their vet about every medication, supplement, or herbal remedy their dog is taking.
+This is another reason why ketoconazole is prescription-only and why you must tell your vet about every medication, supplement, or herbal remedy your dog is taking.

 Weight-Based Dosing